glyphr-studio/Glyphr-Studio-2-Help/docs/about/updates.md

 ### v2.5.5 <badge>patch release</badge><badge type="info">2025-01-24</badge>

 #### New features

 New features in a patch release?
 Yeah, these are bug fixes, but big enough to also be called new functionality.

 - SVG Import now supports SVG files that contain the `<use>` tag.
 - Characters that are Surrogate Pairs are now supported.
 JavaScript uses UTF-16 to encode its strings.
-Some Unicode Code Points are so big they need two bytes (16-bit) are used to represent one Unicode Code Point.
+Some Unicode Code Points are so big they need two bytes to represent one Unicode Code Point.
 This only affects Code Points between 0x10000 and 0x10FFFF - most people don't use this range, but some Emojis are here, plus a private use area.
 This fix / new functionality impacted Importing and Exporting Projects, OTF, and SVG Fonts.
 It also impacted Live Preview, Context Characters, Ligatures, and Kerning.

 #### Bug fixes

 - Projects that started with an OTF import can now perform Global Actions and utilize Components.
 - Fixed a bug where the bounding box was being calculated incorrectly.
 - SVG Import now correctly converts path tags that use `HhVv` commands, and also `m` commands across compound shapes that use `z`.